 I love travelling, I love Britain, I love London.
 You can imagine, this past holiday has been one of my favourite trips ever (although it’s true that I say that everytime..).
 I’m already itching to go back and London is actually a place I could imagine moving one day.
 Maybe not forever, but about half a year is definitely on the bucket list!
 I’m slowly going through all of the photos my father and I took, so you can expect tons of travel posts in the next few weeks!

 Happy Monday everybody!
 You might not have noticed, but in the last few weeks/months, I have massively reduced the amount of time I spend online.
 I really love blogging and the whole community around it, but in the last few months, I have really had the desire to just put the computer away and spend my time with ‘real’ activities – having fun with my friends and family, reading, cooking, baking, crafting (everything Helena talked about in her last post!).
 Somehow, there are so many people struggling with the question of balancing their time spend online, so I just thought I would share the few ‘guidelines’ I have been trying to follow these last few months:

-This week for Everlasting Apparel I am so happy to introduce Freya from Nishaantishu.
-She’s one of my favourite bloggers, currently living in one of my favourite cities (London) and all in all a really cool lady.
-Her blog is about finding the beauty in little things in life and just enjoying the things we have, so it’s always an uplifting read after a long and hard day.
+This week for Everlasting Apparel I am so happy to introduce Freya from the blog Nishaantishu.
+She’s one of my favourite bloggers and all in all a really cool lady.
+Her blog is about finding the beauty in little things in life and just enjoying the things we have.
+It’s always an uplifting read after a long and hard day.
 You should definitely visit as soon as possible!